jacobandreas/writing/_posts/2012-06-25-in-which-we-eat-a-goat.md

 as endless plates of egg and stew and pilaf for whose wild polymorphism the menu has left us unprepared.

-We burn our fingers, submerging them in still-bubbling cast-iron pots as we try to dip our bread.
+We burn our fingers, submerging them in still-bubbling cast iron pots as we try to dip our bread.
 We muddy our soup bowls, polluting them with stray pieces of meat and albumen which drop from our unexpert fingers.
-If there is a graceful way of eating rice with one's hands, we do not discover it---instead stuffing contorted fists full of oily grains directly into our mouths, tipping our heads back in a motion that shares something with a hungry chick accepting a half-masticated worm from its mother's mouth.
-It is, we agree, delicious.
+If there is a graceful way of eating rice with one's hands, we do not discover it---instead stuffing contorted fists full of oily grains directly into our mouths.

+Everything is delicious.
 We eat until we are full, and then order another piece of bread and keep eating.